-In this article we give a brief overview of all types of Thai Massage and Thai Healing Arts treatments available, practiced, and taught in Thailand.
+In this article we give a brief overview of the better known types of Thai Massage and Thai Healing Arts treatments available, practiced, and taught in Thailand.

-For an in-depth discussion of the various Thai Massage modalities, Traditional Thai Medicine concepts, and the context wherein the Thai Healing Arts are practiced in Thailand, you may take a look at our Thai Healing Arts Reference eBook offering.
+For an in-depth discussion and a complete overview of all Thai Healing Arts and Thai Massage modalities, Traditional Thai Medicine concepts, and the context wherein the Thai Healing Arts are practiced in Thailand, you may take a look at our Thai Healing Arts Reference eBook offering.

 Thai Amatarot Massage